teverett/Pragmatach/README.md

 * Grails-like routing via annotations
 * FreeMarker and Velocity as the templating langauges, rather than GSP, JSP or Scala pages
 * Pluggable template processors; Freemarker and Velocity currently, JSP later
-* Simple configuration of controllers via annotations, rather than XML

 Pragmatach does not include ORM support.
 Hibernate, iBatis or Ebean can be used if required.